sirikon/sirikon.me/src/website/posts/0009-pid-1-bash-script-docker-container.md

 As an actual person that works in this garbage fire called software development and NOT a Medium shitposter, this is something that you might run into.

-Having multiple processes in a container involves that, at least, one of them should be the ruling one, PID `1`.
-(Sorry anarchists and flat organizations believers, reality exists, go cry at your V for Vendetta poster).
+Having multiple processes in a container involves that, at least, one of them should be the ruling one, PID `1`, which should:

-If you're still with me, a PID `1` process in a Docker container should:

 - Be the first one running (duh).
 - Start the rest of processes.